opendata/SSN-Redaction/README.md

 * `--password`: Password to decrypt document.
 * `--guess`: Guess the portion of each page to analyze.
 * `--silent`: Suppress all stderr output.
+* `--test`: Print detected SSN strings to stdout, do not write output PDF

 ## License